UPPMAX/programming_formalisms/docs/sessions/development_design/software_development_process.md

 ![image of legacy style UML activity diagram](./img/legacyActivity.png)

-The new style(image below) has a slightly different approach to how selection is diagramed. as you can se it has a selection start node and end node where as the legacy style does not, this more closely depicts underlying pseudocode.
+The new style(image below) has a slightly different approach to how selection is diagrammed. as you can se it has a selection start node and end node where as the legacy style does not, this more closely depicts underlying pseudocode.

 ![image of legacy style UML activity diagram](./img/Newstyle.png)